+The areas we will be visiting on the tour have historically held both Bengal Florican and Lesser Florican, though both species have dramatically declined in their numbers in recent years and although the chance of seeing any floricans is very low and not to be expected on this tour, we will of course be keeping our eyes peeled for them and hoping to get lucky.
 Non-avian highlights during our tour could include sightings from the magnificent selection of Greater One-horned (Indian) Rhinoceros, Bengal Tiger, Ganges River Dolphin, Asian Elephant, Indian Leopard (Panthera pardus fusca), Fishing Cat, and Wild Water Buffalo.

 Greater One-horned (Indian) Rhinoceros is one of the many non-avian highlights of this tour.
 Throw together the aforementioned amazing wildlife, great food, incredibly friendly people, a highly interesting culture, and some of the best scenery on the planet (don't forget your camera!), and a great tour will be had by all.
-If you would like to extend your birding in this part of Asia you could join our Birding Tour India: The Northeast - Spectacular Birds and Mammals (before this tour) or our Birding Tour Bhutan: Spring in the Himalayas (after this tour).
-Both offer more incredible Asian birding from farther east in the Himalayan mountain chain and complement this tour incredibly well, with mouth-watering species such as Ward's Trogon, Beautiful Nuthatch, Rufousnecked Hornbill, Fire-tailed Myzornis, Satyr Tragopan, and Himalayan Monal all possible.
-Itinerary (13 days/12 nights) Day 1.
-Arrival in Kathmandu There will be time at leisure after your arrival at Tribhuvan International Airport in Kathmandu.
+If you would like to extend your birding in this part of Asia you could join our Birding Tour India: The Northeast - Spectacular Birds and Mammals (after this tour), which offers mouthwatering species such as Ward's Trogon, Spotted Elachura, Bugun Liocichla, Beautiful Nuthatch, Rufous-necked Hornbill, Fire-tailed Myzornis, White-winged Duck, Temminck's Tragopan, Blyth's Tragopan, and Himalayan Monal.

+www.birdingecotours.com

+Itinerary (13 days/12 nights)

+Day 1.
+Arrival in Kathmandu

+There will be time at leisure after your arrival at Tribhuvan International Airport in Kathmandu.
 You will transfer to our comfortable hotel in the city, and we will meet for a group evening meal together.
 If you arrive early in the day, or even a day or two earlier, we can arrange for an optional extra guided tour of this ancient and fabled city.
 Kathmandu boasts some of the most impressive Buddhist temples on the planet (e.g. Swayambhunath temple complex), and Buddha himself was actually born in Nepal, so something pretty special and worthwhile to experience.

+Overnight: Kathmandu

-Overnight: Kathmandu Days 2 - 3.
-Shivapuri Nagarjun National Park, Phulchowki, and Godavari We will have two days birding within and around the Kathmandu Valley as we acclimatize to the area from our base in Kathmandu.
+Days 2 - 3.
+Shivapuri Nagarjun National Park, Phulchowki, and Godavari

+We will have two days birding within and around the Kathmandu Valley as we acclimatize to the area from our base in Kathmandu.
 We will spend time birding around Shivapuri Nagarjun National Park, Phulchowki, the highest of the hills surrounding the Kathmandu area at 2,800 meters (9,185 feet), and the nearby Godavari Botanical Garden.
 All are beautiful spots with luscious gardens and forests.
 The Shivapuri Nagarjun and Phulchowki areas provide us with an opportunity to see a wide diversity of central Himalayan mountain specialties and some fantastic and classic Himalayan views.
 The highly enigmatic and colorful Himalayan Cutia is one of our main targets over these two days, but with luck we may also find Golden-naped Finch, Tibetan Serin, Maroon-backed Accentor, or the rare and local endemic Spiny Babbler.